 We will read your manuscript and return to you an editorial letter, a long and thorough explanation of what’s working and what isn’t, along with an explanation of what you can do to make it work better.
 The letter will address any general problems with plot, characters, structure, themes, and pacing–all the macro issues.
 It continues with specific instances of those problems along with specific solutions for those instances, as well as specific instances of less general issues–a problem with a given scene, for example, or some bit of narrative logic that’s breaking down, or a drift in perspective.
 If there are issues of style that need to be addressed, bad prose habits you’ve fallen into, those would be discussed as well, telling you what the problem is, giving you examples, and explaining what you need to do to improve.
 A letter like this will generally be somewhere between 10 and 25 single-spaced pages.

 If you feel your novel is largely where you want it to be, but you would like to turn it over to somebody to make sure all the sentences work, all the right words are in the right places, everything clumsy or awkward has been addressed, and get it back tightened up, smoothed out, and as presentable as possible to send out for submission, Howard will line edit it for you.
-You can read more about this on his website, here.
+You can read more about this, as well as details on fees, on his website, here.